error404ai/VectorAIAgent/README.md

 ---

-Thank you for checking out WhiskeyBA — we hope this tool simplifies repeated browsing workflows and brings the power of automation to your desktop in a safe, easy-to-use package!
+Thank you for checking out Vector AI Agent — we hope this tool simplifies repeated browsing workflows and brings the power of automation to your desktop in a safe, easy-to-use package!